vardigroup/TensorOrder/README.md

 ```

 ### Using the container
-Once built, containers can be used as follows to run TensorOrder:
+Once built, docker containers can be used as follows to run TensorOrder:
 ```
 docker run -i tensororder:latest python /src/tensororder.py --method="line-Flow" < "benchmarks/cubic_vertex_cover/cubic_vc_50_0.cnf"
 ```